meerkat-dashboard/meerkat/docs/upgrade3.md

 ### 3. Delete removed Icinga SVG element options

-The colour of Icinga SVG elements matches other Icinga elements which represent object state e.g. green for OK, amber for warning.
+The colour of Icinga SVG elements now matches other Icinga elements which represent object state e.g. green for OK, amber for warning.
 The stroke colour (i.e. colour of icons) is no longer configurable, so element options setting stroke colour are ignored.
 To remove the options:

 	sed -i '/StrokeColor/d' /usr/local/meerkat/dashboards/*.json

+### 4. Rename video, audio element types

+The on-disk value representing the video/HLS stream element type has changed from "iframe-video" to "video".
+Similarly for audio; the type value has changed from "audio-stream" to "audio".

+To update existing elements, run:

+	sed -i '/iframe-video/video/g' /usr/local/meerkat/dashboards/*.json
+	sed -i '/audio-stream/audio/g' /usr/local/meerkat/dashboards/*.json